English festivals: Plough Monday

 Plough Monday is the traditional start of the English agricultural year.
 While local practices may vary, Plough Monday is generally the first Monday after Twelfth Day (Epiphany), 6 January.
 References to Plough Monday date back to the late 15th century.
 The day before Plough Monday is sometimes referred to as Plough Sunday.

 The day traditionally saw the resumption of work after the Christmas period in some areas, particularly in northern England and East England.

 The customs observed on Plough Monday varied by region, but a common feature to a lesser or greater extent was for a plough to be hauled from house to house in a procession, collecting money.
 They were often accompanied by musicians, an old woman or a boy dressed as an old woman, called the "Bessy," and a man in the role of the "fool."
 'Plough Pudding' is a boiled suet pudding, containing meat and onions.
 It is from Norfolk and is eaten on Plough Monday.

 Instead of pulling a decorated plough, during the 19th century, men or boys would dress in a layer of straw and were known as Straw Bears who begged door to door for money.
 The tradition is maintained annually in January, in Whittlesey, near Peterborough where on the preceding Saturday, "the Straw Bear is paraded through the streets of Whittlesey".

+Pancake Day

+Shrove Tuesday - the day before the beginning of Lent - is also known as "Pancake Day" in England, and it is traditional to eat pancakes on this day.